The Large and Likely Inefficiency of Stable Matching Mechanisms

 In the main text, we have shown that a giant unique SCC appears in $G^{\da(P_n)}$ if there are as many schools as students.
 We relax such assumption here, allowing for a school to be able to admit many students, as follows.

-\begin{theorem}[Giant SCC in Many-to-One Matching] Consider a random school choice problem $P_n$ with $n$ schools, where each school has the same fixed quota $q$, and $nq$ students.
+\begin{theorem} Consider a random school choice problem $P_n$ with $n$ schools, where each school has the same fixed quota $q$, and $nq$ students.
 Fix an arbitrary $\epsilon > 0$.
 With high probability, the envy digraph $G^{\da(P_n)}$ has a unique giant strongly connected component containing at least $(1 - \epsilon)nq$ students. \end{theorem}

 \begin{proof} We follow a strategy similar to Theorem \ref{thm:scc}, adapting it to the many-to-one setting.
 First, we establish bounds on the number of applications in the DA algorithm, then analyze partitions of the resulting envy digraph.